seth-t-powell/List-HW/README.md

 ----
 `basic_iterator operator--(int)`

 **Description:** **Postfix Decrement.** Retreat the iterator so that it points to the previous node in the list.
-Return a copy of this iterator from before it was retreated.
+Return a copy of the iterator from before it was retreated.

 **Complexity: O(1)**